 The selected test plants include: radish, beets, rocket, strawberries, alfalfa, cherry tomatoes and cucumber.

 Further information on the Plant Uptake Study is available in the factsheets below:

-In July 2016, Defence, in collaboration with AECOM, undertook a soil solidification and stabilisation trial, in February 2017.
+In July 2016, Defence, in collaboration with AECOM, undertook a soil solidification and stabilisation trial.
 The objective of the trial was to assess the effectiveness of nine individual products in chemically immobilising PFAS in soil.